AP3X-Dev/AP3X-Dev/README.md

 <div style="margin-top: -200px; position: relative; z-index: 10;">

-# The Era of Blockchain + AI is Here ✨
+# The Era AI is Here ✨
 ## **I help you lead it**

 *Building production-grade blockchain protocols and AI systems that scale*